Uganda Gorilla Trek Tour and Price - 3 Days (with 2021 updated safari prices)

 Secure Gorilla Trekking permits early

-Assess your fitness levels
+Assess your fitness levels before trekking the gorilla

 There is a likelihood you could walk for 3-6 hours on a gorilla trek.
 Gorillas are located deep in Bwindi forest with thick undergrowth over several steep volcanic slopes.
 Gorilla groups keep roaming this forest looking for their favorite food.
 They are never stationed in the same place over days.
 Your gorilla trek will follow this same trend and it is quite unpredictable knowing how long or tough your gorilla trekking shall be.
 The longer trek is not necessarily a problem, just something to be prepared for.
 A bit of moderate physical fitness is needed for gorilla trekking in Uganda.